 - All 50 states recognize IADLEST National Certification training, regardless of their participating status.

-- If a particular state still requires a provider lesson plan for evaluation due to rules or legislation requirements, IADLEST will send them the information requested and assure all officers receive training credit for taking a Nationally Certified course.
+- If a particular state still requires a provider lesson plan for evaluation due to rules or legislative requirements, IADLEST will send them the information requested and assure all officers receive training credit for taking a Nationally Certified course.

-- Being a part of the certification process early lets you have a voice in this
+- Being a part of the certification process early lets you have a voice in this program.

 4. REQUIREMENTS FOR TRAINING PROVIDERS